efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 The Philosophy of Salvation—, Mainländer proposes a unique cosmovision of the universe: at the beginning, there was only God as a pre-cosmic, incognizable unit—a super-being—who, at some point, exercised his sole divine will after concluding that non-existence was better than existence.
 God didn't want to be.
-However, due to his divine nature, his essence was an obstacle to his immediate entrance into nothingness—since he is almighty.
+However, due to his divine nature, his very essence was an obstacle to his immediate entrance into nothingness—for he is almighty.
 Therefore, his essence had to disintegrate into a world of multiplicity, where every single individual is willing not to be, fighting each other to weaken the remaining strengths of a God who is no more.
 In this way, the whole universe—the fragments of God—has